opensecuritycontroller/community/development/pull_requests.md

 ## Addressing Comments
-Once a pull requested is created, it will go through a code review/discussion.
-All the comments must be addressed prior to merging either with a response or code change.
+Once a pull request is created, other community members can comment on your changes and give an overall review of either **Approved** or **Changes requested**.
+All comments should be addressed by either a response comment or a code change.

 ## Merging Pull Requests
-Once the PR has been flagged as '**Approved**', the PR owner can merge it to the master branch.
+Once a pull request has been flagged as **Approved**, a designated branch administrator can merge it to the master branch.